dart-lang/language/working/sealed-types/feature-specification.md

     implicitly `abstract`.

 *   All direct subtypes of the type must be defined in the same library.
-Any types that directly implement, extend, or mixin the sealed type must be defined in the library where the sealed type is defined.
+Any types that directly implement, extend, or mix in the sealed type must be defined in the library where the sealed type is defined.

-In return for those restrictions, sealed provides two useful properties for exhaustiveness checking:
+In return for those restrictions, sealing provides two useful properties for exhaustiveness checking:

 *   All of the direct subtypes of the sealed type can be easily found and